Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 Bike or Walk, The Best Way Getting Around Inisheer, Ireland

 The roads branch out from the center of town, which is nestled by the Inisheer Pier.
-They do not all, however, connect at the opposite end of the island and there is not a Inisheer circumference road.
+They do not all, however, connect at the opposite end and there is not a Inisheer circumference road.

 Exploring Inis Oirr on Foot

 Due to the small size of the island, visitors are able to explore on foot.
-In fact, there are two popular walking trails that pass by the best Insheer sights.
+In fact, there are two popular walking trails that pass by the best Inisheer sights.

 The 5-mile (8km) loop features the top attractions on the eastern side of the island and takes about 2.5 hours to complete.
-More details here.
+Additional details.

 A longer 8-mile (13km) walk covers ground on both the east and west sides of the island.
-The walk can be completed in about 4.5 hours.
-Get details here.
+This trek can be completed in about 4.5 hours.
+Get more info.

 Local guides also lead Inisheer walks for visitors who are interested in learning more about the island from a resident.